How Does The Workers’ Comp Claims Process Work?

 If you have suffered an injury on the job or contracted an occupational illness from exposure to toxins at work, you may be entitled to receive workers’ compensation benefits.
 Recovering from a work-related injury can be an arduous process.
 The Massachusetts workers’ comp system is intended to provide workers with benefits in a timely manner.

 The process for filing a claim, however, is complex.
 Having an experienced workers’ compensation lawyer in your corner during this difficult time can allow you to focus on your recovery.
-The attorneys at the Law Office of Colonna & Doyle in Lynnfield, Massachusetts, are staunch advocates who can help you navigate the process and obtain the maximum benefits you deserve.
+The attorneys at the Law Office of Colonna, Doyle & Simeola in Lynnfield are staunch advocates who can help you navigate the process and obtain the maximum benefits you deserve.